 Eric has been a professional mountain guide since 1973 and has personally conducted over 100 major expeditions around the globe, including over 30 to the Himalayas.
 He has become recognized internationally as one of the world's premiere mountaineering expedition leaders, specializing in climbs of Mt.
 Everest and the other classic 8,000m peaks of the Himalayas.
-During his 35-year professional career he has spent over 5,000 days of active guiding, and is a Certified Alpine Guide and Ski Mountaineering Guide with the American Mountain Guides Association, for which he served from 1998 to 2002 as a member of the Board of Directors.
+During his professional career of over 40 years, he has spent over 5,000 days of active guiding and is a Certified Alpine Guide and Ski Mountaineering Guide with the American Mountain Guides Association, for which he served from 1998 to 2002 as a member of the Board of Directors.

 Eric's guiding experience in the U.S. includes 290 successful ascents of Mt.
 Rainier and 17 ascents of Mt.
 McKinley in Alaska.
 His international guiding and climbing resume includes expeditions on every continent of the globe, including ascents of the "Seven Summits" and eleven expeditions to Mt.
 Everest, reaching the summit in 1991 via the North Ridge.

 Other adventures have included Peak Communism (Tajikistan), Carstensz Pyramid (Irian Jaya), Cho Oyu (Tibet.), the National Geographic Society 1998 GPS Expedition (remeasuring Everest), and several scientific expeditions including high altitude botanical research on Mt.
 Kenya, recovering geologic samples from the Patriot Hills in Antarctica, glacial geology and snowline research in the Himalayas, and radiometric surveying in the western USA for the Department of Energy.